psrenergy-docs/psrapi/docs/getting_started.md

 print(response.json());
 ```

-* Running a case and Updating some attributes:
+* Running a case and Updating some attributes:<br>
 ```python
 import requests